 Humans, on the other hand, are actually a huge problem for sharks as a hundred million of them are killed by our kind on an annual basis.
 Their fins are sold to be used in soups while their skin is sometimes utilized for leather.
 It’s no wonder that 2.4 percent of shark species are categorized as ‘Critically Endangered’, 3.2 percent as ‘Endangered‘, 10.3 percent as ‘Vulnerable‘ while 14.4 percent as ‘Near Threatened‘.
 So if we add these numbers up, 30.3 percent of shark species are currently under some sort of threat, but if fishing continues, this figure may multiply soon.
 In addition to the fishing, the facts that sharks mature over a very long period of time and do not actively reproduce can also be seen as an endangering habit.
 Even when reproduction does take place, not many young ones are given birth to, decreasing the chances for sharks to remain in the safe zone for very long.

 Nevertheless, sharks cannot be disregarded as completely harmless as they do tend to attack humans even when they are not provoked.
 So to compile a list of the most aggressive sharks in the world, we referred to the International Shark Attack File maintained by the Florida Museum of National History and ranked them in order of the total attacks instigated by them.
 However, the museum has warned us that the figures are estimates and it’s often almost impossible to identify the species of the attacker.
 Understandably so, since the victim will hardly be concentrating on whether the attacking shark has a slender body or a pointed snout.
-Therefore, readers should be reasonably cautious with the list below.
+Therefore, readers should be reasonably cautious with the list of most aggressive sharks in the world below.